morganwilliamsb/website/works.md

 **Clarinet in Eb, Clarinet in A, Viola**
 Duration: ca. 10’

-: Written for Darmstadt Ferienkurse
+: Written for Darmstadt Ferienkurse.
 : First performed on 18 August 2023 by Marcin Domagala, Yui Matsunaga and Yona Su @ Lichtenbergschule (Darmstadt, DE).

 #### Voices Go With You *(2022)*
 **Alto Flute, Cello, Percussion, Piano**
 Duration: ca. 11’

-: Commissioned by Psappha Ensemble
+: Commissioned by Psappha Ensemble.
 : First performed on 12 May 2022 by Psappha Ensemble @ Hallé St. Peter’s (Manchester, UK).

 #### Parodi i Dri *(2021)*
 **Clarinet in Bb, Violin, Piano**
 Duration: ca. 5’30″

-: Commissioned by National Youth Arts Wales
+: Commissioned by National Youth Arts Wales.
 : First performed (virtual) on 21 October by Nathan Isaac, Nick Francis & Gwydion Rhys.

 #### Traces of a Disco *(rev. (2021))*